Antique Songzi Guanyin, Bestower of Children, China (16311XOKE)

 Description

-During the Ming Dynasty, the cult of Songzi (“Child Giving”) Guanyin became one of the most popular syncretic religious movements in all Chinese regions, classes with images of her appearing in temples, clan and community shrines and on a home altar worshipped by followers of Buddhism, Taoism and Popular Religion.
-She holds a child in her lap symbolizes her many roles of granting and raising children: She protects children and women during pregnancy and childbirth, prevents premature illness or death of mother or child and guards over children after birth.
+During the Ming Dynasty, the cult of Songzi (“Child Giving”) Guanyin became one of the most popular Mahayana religious movements in all Chinese regions, classes with images of her appearing in temples, clan and community shrines and on a home altar worshipped by followers of Buddhism, Taoism and Popular Religion.
+She holds a child in her lap symbolizes her many roles of granting and raising children: she protects children and women during pregnancy and childbirth, prevents premature illness or death of mother or child and guards over children after birth.
 The Lotus Sutra states that a woman who wishes a male child just needs pray to Guanyin (Avalokitesvara) and she will be granted a son, reflecting Confucian belief that a woman’s’ most important role is to produce male heirs as well as the belief that women should not seek solace from male deities especially in requests for off-spring.
-After Christian missionaries who arrived during the 15 to 17th centuries and commissioned artisans to carve Virgin and Child images, Songzi images resembled Virgin Mary holding baby Jesus.
+After Christian missionaries arrived during the 15 to 17th centuries and commissioned artisans to carve Virgin and Child images, Songzi images resembled Virgin Mary holding baby Jesus.
 As one of the Great Chinese Goddesses she epitomizes the feminine role of compassionate protector who grants health, long life and safety to all regardless of their social position.
 (Irvin).
 She is portrayed in this antique-Chinese-wood-carving as a modest provincial image: her “crown” holding her flat simple bun is five pointed lotus leaves with flowing ribbons, unadorned robe and a plain pedestal.
-She sits in lalitsana, with elegantly carved hands as she tenderly grasps the child on her lap who mirrors the posture of the infant Buddha with his right hand up and his left pointing down, although with bent legs.
+She sits in lalitsana, with elegant hands tenderly grasping the child on her lap who mirrors the posture of the infant-Buddha with his right hand up and his left pointing down, although with bent legs.
 Most of the original gilt, lacquer and pigment that covering her front and back that symbolize her enlightened status remain.
 The statue is in very good condition, with expected surface losses and small cracks and old insect damage.
 The child’s arm has been glued together in more recent times.
-As many Buddhist-statues were lost or damaged during China’s modernization, this remarkable and beautiful statue is rare and in very fine condition.This image has been consecrated with its original sealed bung.
-This statue is part of the VA Spiritual-and-Inspirational Collection of Buddhist-Art
+As many Buddhist statues were lost or damaged during China’s modernization, this remarkable and beautiful statue is rare and in very fine condition.This image has been consecrated with its original sealed bung.

 Click here for the Blog Consecrating Wooden Images to Imbue Them with A Life Force